Uses for healing crystals

 Therapeutic uses for crystals goes way back, too.
 Elizabeth Trattner, a Florida-based licensed acupuncturist and integrative medicine specialist who performs crystal- and acupuncture-infused facials, says crystal healing was practiced by ancient Egyptians and during the Roman Empire.
 And, she adds, crystals are still used today in Traditional Chinese Medicine (TCM).

 So, how does therapy with different types of crystals work?
 The atoms in healing crystals have unique vibrational motions that determine how the stones will behave in the presence of heat or light.
 In fact, everything in the universe—including the atoms that make up us mere mortals—vibrates in this manner, says Lyons.
 "When we work with particular vibrations, they have the capability of balancing and harmonizing our own energies within our body, and this helps to create well-being within our energetic field and physical body," Trattner says.

 In terms of scientific evidence that proves the effectiveness of healing crystals, well, there really isn’t much.
 “This is because current science is materialist.
 You need to have something physical to measure for a scientific study,” says Azalea Lee, a crystal healer based in Los Angeles and designer of the metaphysical fine jewelry line, As Above So Below.
 “But crystalline healing energy is metaphysical and has no physical density to measure.
 It is therefore incongruent with the scientific method.”
-But Trattner points out that there is research showing that crystals may be medically beneficial.
-And the belief that they work can be very powerful (just look to studies on the placebo effect).
+But Trattner points out that there is research showing that crystals may be medically beneficial1.
+And just the belief that they work can be potentially very powerful, too (just look to studies on the placebo effect2).

 Crystal curious?
 Keep reading to learn how to find the right crystals for you.